CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Date-and-Time/Synchronous-Ethernet-SyncE.md

   - Manages the synchronization hierarchy and runs the master selection algorithm to choose the best reference clock from the <span style="background-color:#F5F5DC">[QL](## "Quality Level")</span> in the SSM.

 {{%notice note%}}
-Cumulus Linux supports SyncE for the NVIDIA SN3750-SX switch only.
+- Cumulus Linux supports SyncE for the NVIDIA SN3750-SX switch only.
+- SyncE with PTP is currently in Beta
 {{%/notice%}}

 ## Basic Configuration